tomsclater/marathon-dataset/README.md

 ### 4. Data Type Conversion and Column Renaming
 Maintaining accurate data types is crucial.
 We convert athlete age to integers and athlete average speed to floats.
 Column names are streamlined for clarity.

+### 5. Plotting graphs with Seaborn
+We utilize Seaborn to visualize key insights.
+Histograms showcase race lengths, distributions of athlete average speeds, and violin plots provide a comparative view of athlete average speeds across different race lengths and genders.
+Additionally, a scatter plot explores the relationship between athlete age and average speed.

 ## Status
 While we've made significant progress, this project is not yet complete.
 The original dataset, boasting 7.5 million records, holds immense potential for deeper insights.
 Stay tuned for further developments!